Kasi-Mahesh/AI-Based-Movement-Tracker-for-Comatose-Patients/README.md

 Patients in comatose states are difficult to monitor continuously.
 Traditional methods require manual observation, which may miss subtle recovery signs.
 Our project aims to develop an AI-based system that automatically detects and records even minute movements in comatose patients to assist healthcare professionals.

 # Objectives
-1.Detect micro-movements (finger, toe, eyelid, wrist).
+1 .
+Detect micro-movements (finger, toe, eyelid, wrist).

-2.Use AI pose estimation (OpenPose) to track patient skeleton keypoints.
+2 .
+Use AI pose estimation (OpenPose) to track patient skeleton keypoints.

-3.Store detected movements in CSV logs for medical analysis.
+3 .
+Store detected movements in CSV logs for medical analysis.

-4.Provide alerts to doctors/nurses when movement is detected.
+4 .
+Provide alerts to doctors/nurses when movement is detected.

-5.Enable continuous monitoring with low computational load using edge devices (NVIDIA Jetson Nano GPU).
+5 .
+Enable continuous monitoring with low computational load using edge devices (NVIDIA Jetson Nano GPU).

 ## Tech Stack
 **Programming Languages:**